tbuteler/wp-activity-logs/README.md

 -----------------------

 Comments are welcome.
 You can contact me directly via tbuteler@gmail.com.

-If you think you've found a bug, or you feel like you can make this plugin better, go to [GitHub](https://github.com/tbuteler/ck_activity_logs).
+If you think you've found a bug, or you want to make this plugin better, go to [GitHub](https://github.com/tbuteler/ck_activity_logs).

-Found this helpful?
+Did you find this helpful?
 Did it save you precious programming time?
-Please consider making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5H36WT4G7XBKQ).
+Please consider [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5H36WT4G7XBKQ).